Past Airliners Conventions

 1978 – Toronto, Ontario, Canada, Skyline Hotel

-Continuing the momentum of the previous year’s show was the focus at Toronto.
-The exhibit hall was opened at 0900 Friday and closed at 1300 Sunday for an “informal pool party.”
+The focus of the prior year’s show was continuing the momentum at Toronto.
+Hosted by Brian Dunn and Jeff Ward.
+The exhibit hall was opened at 9:00 am on Friday and closed at 1:00 pm on Sunday for an “informal pool party.”
 Slides and movie presentations, including some that hadn’t been shown the previous year, were presented all three days during the display hall hours.
-Model and photo contest winners were announced at the Saturday banquet, with guest speaker Dave McAree, OPS manager at Toronto International Airport.
+Model and photo contest winners were announced at the Saturday banquet, featuring guest speaker Dave McAree, OPS manager at Toronto International Airport.

 1979 – Dallas, Texas, Quality Inn Cibola

-This year’s convention featured free tours of the American Airlines Flight Academy and Learning Center plus photo tours of DFW featuring Air France and British Airways Concordes used in the Braniff interchange, Braniff 747s, and others.
-Hotel rates were $28/$35 single/double, display tables cost $7 for the first one and $2 for additional space.
-The display hall was open Saturday from 0800 until the banquet (George Hof, AA Director of Flying OPS, speaker) and then from 2200 to midnight, before opening again Sunday at 0800.
+This year’s convention, hosted by George W. Cearley, Jr., featured free tours of the American Airlines Flight Academy and Learning Center plus photo tours of DFW featuring Air France and British Airways Concordes used in the Braniff interchange, Braniff 747s, and others.
+Hotel rates were $28/$35 single/double, display tables cost $7 for the first one and $2 for each additional table.
+The display hall was open Saturday from 8:00 am until the banquet (George Hof, AA Director of Flying OPS was the keynote speaker) and then from 10:00 pm to midnight, before opening again Sunday at 8:00 am.
 We have no booklet from this show — only a newsletter announcing the events.
+If you have a booklet, please contact us!

 1980 – Detroit, Michigan, Airport Ramada

-The Fourth Annual Convention, hosted by the Motor City Airline Club, celebrated Detroit Metropolitan Airport’s 50th anniversary.
-Ron Davies was welcomed as the banquet speaker.
+The 4th Annual Convention, hosted by the Motor City Airline Club, celebrated Detroit Metropolitan Airport’s 50th anniversary.
+Ron Davies thrilled attendees as the banquet speaker.
 The display hall opened Friday morning and closed for the last time at noon on Sunday.
-Friday night included a 2130 pool party and a “t-shirt contest” at the pool!
+Friday night included a 7:30 pm pool party and a “t-shirt contest” at the pool!

 1981 – Miami, Florida, Diplomat Hotel

 The Southern Florida Airline Historical Association hosted the 5th annual convention.
-The exhibit hall was open all day Friday and for two hours after the Saturday night banquet (Richard “Dick” Kruse, Retired Captain, Pan American World Airways, speaker).
+The exhibit hall was open all day Friday and for two hours after the Saturday night banquet.
+Retired Captain Richard “Dick” Kruse (Pan American World Airways) was the keynote speaker.
 Sunday featured Chalk’s Seaplane rides and a tour of the Pan Am International Flight Academy.
 Complimentary golf and tennis were offered as well.
-Friday featured a “Get-Together for female delegates.”
+Friday featured a “get-together for female delegates.”

 1982 – Newport Beach, California, Sheraton Newport Beach